rchicoli/docker-log-elasticsearch/README.md

     "source" : "stdout",
     "timestamp" : "2018-01-18T21:45:30.294363869Z",
     "partial" : false,
-    "message" : "this is a test message\r"
+    "message" : "this is a test message"
   }
 }
 ```